 Once we have received your MEL order, ACCG will provide you with forms to gather your aircraft equipment information.
 Or sometimes our customers fax an equipment list.
 Then your aircraft equipment information is used to make a draft MEL from the MMEL.
 The final document is customized with your logo or other preferences, and then printed and sent to you for your review.
 If you need any changes you can call, email, or fax them to us.
 Whichever is easiest for you.
-After you approve the second draft ACCG will print, bind, and send you another copy for final review and FAA submission.
+After you approve the second draft, the documents are finalized and pdf copies are sent to you for FAA submission.

 NOTE: In some cases (M) and (O) procedures will be required to be provided by the operator, depending on the aircraft and the procedure.

 The Non-Essential Furnishings Program (NEF) applies to aircraft operators utilizing an MEL under either Part 91 or Part 135 operations.
 A

 CCG provides operators with assistance in obtaining approval of a NEF program.